PVUL/pvul.dev_v2/_content/posts/slides.md

 </Slide>

-Some text for step 1

 <Slide>

+... and this is the text for step 2

 ```jsx focus=5:7
 import React from 'react'